Basilica: Early Empire

 When Londinium became a colonia, the whole city was re-planned and a new great forum-basilica complex erected, larger than any in Britain.
 Londinium's basilica, more than 500 feet long, was the largest north of the Alps and a similar length to the modern St Paul's Cathedral.
 Only the later basilica-forum complex at Treverorum was larger, while at Rome only the 525 foot Basilica Ulpia exceeded London's in size.
 It probably had arcaded, rather than trabeate, aisles, and a double row of square offices on the northern side, serving as the administrative centre of the colonia, and its size and splendour probably indicate an imperial decision to change the administrative capital of Britannia to Londinium from Camulodunum (Colchester), as all provincial capitals were designated coloniae.
 In 300 Londinium's basilica was destroyed as a result of the rebellion led by the Augustus of the break-away Britannic Empire, Carausius.
 Remains of the great basilica and its arches were discovered during the construction of Leadenhall Market in the 1880s.

 At Corinth in the 1st century AD, a new basilica was constructed in on the east side of the forum.
 It was possibly inside the basilica that Paul the Apostle, according to the Acts of the Apostles (Acts 18:12–17) was investigated and found innocent by the Suffect Consul Lucius Junius Gallio Annaeanus, the brother of Seneca the Younger, after charges were brought against him by members of the local Jewish diaspora.
 Modern tradition instead associates the incident with an open-air inscribed bema in the forum itself.

 The emperor Trajan constructed his own imperial forum in Rome accompanied by his Basilica Ulpia dedicated in 112.
 Trajan's Forum (forum Traiani) was separated from the Temple of Trajan, the Ulpian Library, and his famous Column depicting the Dacian Wars by the Basilica.
 It was an especially grand example whose particular symmetrical arrangement with an apse at both ends was repeated in the provinces as a characteristic form.
 To improve the quality of the Roman concrete used in the Basilica Ulpia, volcanic scoria from the Bay of Naples and Mount Vesuvius were imported which, though heavier, was stronger than the pumice available closer to Rome.
-The Bailica Ulpia is probably an early example of tie bars to restrain the lateral thrust of the barrel vault resting on a colonnade; both tie-bars and scoria were used in contemporary work at the Baths of Trajan and later the Hadrianic domed vault of the Pantheon.
+The Basilica Ulpia is probably an early example of tie bars to restrain the lateral thrust of the barrel vault resting on a colonnade; both tie-bars and scoria were used in contemporary work at the Baths of Trajan and later the Hadrianic domed vault of the Pantheon.

 In early 123, the augusta and widow of the emperor Trajan, Pompeia Plotina died.
 Hadrian, successor to Trajan, deified her and had a basilica constructed in her honour in southern Gaul.

 The Basilica Hilariana (built c.
 145–155) was designed for the use of the cult of Cybele.